l7mp/learning-go/99-labs/07-service-mesh/README.md

 # Service mesh

 So far, we have gradually improved our toy web app, SplitDim, into a real cloud native microservice application.
-We moved resource state out from the app into a key-value store data layer, making our app effectively stateless, we added various resilience mechanism to make the communication between the app and the key-value store more robust, and we showed several ways to manage the app without having to modify and redeploy the any Go code.
-These improvements were greatly supported, and in large parts made possible, by the built-in cloud native features offered by Kubernetes; for instance, Kubernetes lets is specify config files in ConfigMaps and map these easily and declaratively into the app's startup parameters, allow the app to reach the key-value store via a DNS name eliminating the tight coupling that would be created by communicating over a fix IP address, etc.
+We moved resource state out from the app into a key-value store data layer, making our app effectively stateless, we added various resilience mechanisms to make the communication between the app and the key-value store more robust, and we showed several ways to manage the app without having to modify and redeploy any Go code.
+These improvements were greatly supported, and in large parts made possible, by the built-in cloud native features offered by Kubernetes.
+For instance, Kubernetes lets us specify full configuration in ConfigMaps and map these easily and declaratively into the app's startup parameters, allows the app to reach the key-value store via a DNS name eliminating the tight coupling that would be created by communicating over a fix IP address, etc.

 In this lab we show that the cloud native support provided by Kubernetes does not stop here: in fact, *many resilience, manageability and observability patterns are readily provided by service meshes* on top of Kubernetes, without us having to write any specific code (in fact, most of the time we must even *remove* cloud native support from our app in order to avoid interfering with the cloud native features implemented in the service mesh).
 We will demonstrate the use of service meshes using our SplitDim web app and we will also take this occasion to cover the last remaining cloud native pillar: *observability*.